vacuityv/vacproxy/README.md

 vacproxy is a simple http proxy with basic authentication support.

-Installing from source
+Get binary tool
 ----------------------

-To install, run

-    $ go get github.com/vacuityv/vacproxy

-You will now find a `vacproxy` binary in your `$GOPATH/bin` directory.
+Download the zip you will get a vacproxy binary and a config file.

 Usage
 -----